hyperledger/iroha-2-docs/src/guide/advanced/ffi.md

 # Foreign Function Interfaces (FFI)

-As we [mentioned before](./wasm.md), Iroha 2 relies on a dynamic library provided inside the smartcontract execution environment.

-To make a function available in the dynamic library, you must first ensure that it follows the foreign function interface conventions.
-In this chapter we shall give you a brief, non-technical overview of the process involved in making your structure and associated functions available in the dynamic library.
+As we [mentioned before](./wasm.md), to reduce the sizes of smartcontracts, we provide a dynamic library in the execution environment.
+We shall detail how to link against that library and use the functions at a later date, but for now, let's explore how to include functions and trait implementations into that library.

 ## Why FFI